-AUS and Starlink collaborate to elevate opportunities in IT security education
+AUS And Starlink Collaborate To Elevate Opportunities In IT Security Education

-(MENAFN- AUS) Sharjah, UAE., February 22, 2024 – Reflecting their shared commitment to nurturing talent and fostering innovation in the IT security field, American University of Sharjah’s (AUS) College of Engineering (CEN) and Starlink, a leading IT compliance and next-generation threat-driven IT security solutions provider, have officially entered into a Memorandum of Agreement (MOA).
+(MENAFN- Mid-East) Reflecting their shared commitment to nurturing talent and fostering innovation in the IT security field, American University of Sharjah's (AUS) College of Engineering (CEN) and Starlink, a leading IT compliance and next-generation threat-driven IT security solutions provider, have officially entered into a Memorandum of Agreement (MOA).

 The MOA, which operates within the framework of the AUS Engineering Al Nukhba (elite) Program, outlines an approach to cooperation between CEN and Starlink.
 Among its provisions, Starlink pledges to offer annual internships to AUS students, enriching their educational journey with practical experience integral to their graduation requirements.
 Both parties will jointly supervise selected capstone and research projects, leveraging their expertise to steer students towards impactful research outcomes.